How to Master Coding Interviews: The PTS System

 Because we don't know what we don't know, humans can only infer from what we know.
 If a problem requires prior knowledge and we don't have that knowledge, then it's essentially intractable.
 This is especially true in a coding interview with limited time.
 When the pressure comes, we don't usually rise to the occasion.
 Instead, we fall to our highest preparation.

 Can't I figure out these patterns myself?

-You totally can.
+You can.
 It takes time and experience to do many problems and figure out patterns.
 To quote Issac Newton, "if I have seen further, it is by standing on the shoulders of Giants."
 We've done the leg work for you.
 And we are constantly updating the content to stay up to date with current interview trends.

-The third step might seem odd at first glance.
+Once you've mastered the patterns and being able to code them correctly, you want to work through many problems and derive mental solutions.
+This might seem odd at first glance.
 Shouldn't you code every problem you see?
 In theory, yes.
 But we only have so much time in a day.
 We have our jobs, school work, or even kids to take care of.
 We don't have time to code every problem out there.
 And that's OK.
 After we have mastered step 2, we should be able to look at a problem, identify which pattern it belongs to, and derive a mental solution.
 By going through as many problems as possible, you save much time and greatly expand your knowledge.
 This makes it easy for you to figure out the problem type during an actual interview quickly.